 Once I'd broken that psychological barrier, I found myself experimenting.
 A mapo tofu inspired dish of simmered soft tofu with chilis and flowering chives should have been served daintily scooped along with a big bowl of white rice to dilute its intense flavor.
 Instead, I decided to tone down the flavor a bit, add some extra tofu and vegetables, and serve it with just a tiny bit of rice on the side.

-Dry-fried chow fun is one of my favorite foods in the world (exhibit a) but at its core, it's essentially a huge pile of refined carbs with not much nutritional value to offer.
+Dry-fried chow fun is one of my favorite foods in the world (exhibit a) but at its core, it's essentially a huge pile of refined carbs.
 As a meat eater, that's fine.
 I've got meat as a concentrated source of protein, and perhaps a pile of steamed dark green vegetables on the side.
-As a vegan, I need to pack more fresh vegetables into my meals if I want to make sure to stay healthy.
+As a vegan, I need to pack more fresh vegetables into my meals if I want to make sure to stay balanced.

 The solution?
 Cut way back on the noodles and add a whole slew of vegetables.
 That's exactly what I did here.
 Instead of noodles, the base of the dish is stir-fried bok choy (cooked in a super-heated cast iron wok to get some nice, smoky wok hei into it) along with flowering chives, Chinese chives, and leeks in a savory fermented black bean and soy-based sauce.
 The noodles are still great—perfect for adding a bit of textural and flavor contrast—but now their ratio is more akin to the marshmallows in the Rice Krispies.